thepoly/pipeline/README.md

 ### Standards

-Make sure you format your code with [Black](https://github.com/ambv/black) and use [Flake8](http://flake8.pycqa.org/en/latest/) to find problems.
-Compliance will soon be enforced on push.
+Make sure you format your code with [Black](https://github.com/python/black) and use [Flake8](http://flake8.pycqa.org/en/latest/) to find problems.

 ## Status